Back to blog

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Bank statements look like a foreign language.
 "POS TXN", "D/D", "ATM W/D" — what does it all mean?
+Understanding your statements is the first step to tracking your spending.

 Here's your guide to reading a NZ bank statement like a pro.